alisonswu/shiny-SimNetwork/README.md

 # A shiny app to simulate infectious disease in a network

 This is a shiny app for visualizing the spread of SIR-like infectious disease in a network.
+You can customize the network and disease dynamic.

 ## Screenshots